troZee/ea_react_native_module_tealeaf/README.md

 # react-native-acoustic-ea-tealeaf

-# Only iOS is supported at this moment

 ---
 ## Features
 - Will automatically capture pages after they completed by React Javascript Bridge.
 - Will log ReactLayoutTime via custom event based on when component render and completion of React Javascript Bridge, but this will requiere of manual instrumentation to get correct values.
 ---
 ## Getting started

-**This module uses only enhanced replay, if you like to use traditional replay.
-Use https://www.npmjs.com/package/react-native-wcxa**
+**This module uses only enhanced replay.
+This module is no longer supported: https://www.npmjs.com/package/react-native-wcxa**

 This will add it to your package.json file: